When it comes to cleaning your house, chances are that there are numerous nooks and crannies that you need to get into to vacuum. Are we right?

 If that’s the case then you need to consider purchasing a canister vacuum.
 These vacuums are large canisters with a lengthy hose and vacuuming attachment at the end.
 This allows you to forgo pushing and lugging around a large upright vacuum while cleaning your home.
 However, choosing the right canister vacuum is important.
 This is why we put together a list of the best canister vacuums 2018.

 From Bissell and Eureka to Dyson, we thoroughly researched and compiled a list of the 6 best rated canister vacuum cleaners for you to review.

 There are so many factors to consider when buying a canister vacuum.
 It is important to look at the price, canister capacity, cord length, and weight.
 The chart below is included to show you how the six best canister vacuums match up against each other.

 We constantly test new models of canister vacuum cleaners and try to regularly update our TOP list.
-Perhaps, in the list of the best canister vacuums 2018, you will see other brands among the leaders, such as Ovente and Severin.
+Perhaps, in the future updates, you will see other brands among the leaders, such as Ovente and Severin.
 But at the moment, in our opinion, these are the best.

 |Product Specs||BISSELL 4122||Eureka 3670G||Miele C1 Turbo Team||Panasonic MC-CG917||Dyson Ball Multifloor||Electrolux UltraFlex|

 |Power Cord Length||17’||20’||25’||24’||21.7’||21’|

 |Filter Type||Post-Motor||None||Air Clean||HEPA||HEPA||HEPA|